giga-sec/gigaSec-Tech-Notes/3. Notes/PSET5 - Speller.md

 - `dictionary.c`. (and, in fact, must in order to complete the implementations of `load`, `hash`, `size`, `check`, and `unload`)

 ### Functions in dictionary.c
+`load`
+- loads all of the words in dictionary
+- into some sort of data structure (hash table)
+Hash Table
+-> is an array of individual linked list

+Hash Function
+-> assigns a number to every point

 Steps
 -> Open dictionary file
 fopen()
 make sure its value NULL

 -> Read strings from file one at a time